gonzalobd/MongoDB-Java-Api-Example/README.md

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
 Then initialize your mongod service:

-         > sudo service mongod start
+         > $ sudo service mongod start

+## If you have Docker installed:

+A smart and clean way of work is using Docker containers.
+You can get rid of installing mongo just running an Mongo Docker Container

+         > $ docker run  --net host  --name some-mongo -d mongo

 # Running.

-Just run the main class Mongo.java in your favourite IDE.
+Just run the .jar, or the main class Mongo.java in your favourite IDE.